austinerenson/ad-lab-home/README.md

 ## Overview

-This repository documents the design, deployment, and analysis of a Windows Active Directory environment used for learning enterprise administration and security practices.
+This repository documents the setup, configuration, and analysis of a Windows Active Directory environment used to develop practical enterprise administration and security skills.

-The lab environment includes:
+The lab environment consists of:

 * Windows Server Domain Controller
 * Windows Workstation